Fredkin gate

-The Fredkin gate (also CSWAP gate and conservative logic gate) is a computational circuit suitable for reversible computing, invented by Edward Fredkin.
+The Fredkin gate (also controlled-SWAP gate and conservative logic gate) is a computational circuit suitable for reversible computing, invented by Edward Fredkin.
 It is universal, which means that any logical or arithmetic operation can be constructed entirely of Fredkin gates.
 The Fredkin gate is a circuit or device with three inputs and three outputs that transmits the first bit unchanged and swaps the last two bits if, and only if, the first bit is 1.

+Background

+The Fredkin gate, conceptualized by Edward Fredkin and Tommaso Toffoli at the MIT Laboratory for Computer Science, was a pivotal advancement in the field of reversible computing and conservative logic.
+Developed within the framework of conservative logic, the gate is designed to align computing processes with fundamental physical principles such as the reversibility of dynamical laws and the conservation of energy.
+The technical rationale behind the Fredkin gate is rooted in addressing the inefficiencies of traditional computing, where irreversible operations typically result in significant energy dissipation.

+In contrast to conventional logic gates, which often erase information and thus dissipate heat as per Landauer's principle, the Fredkin gate maintains reversibility — a property that ensures no information is lost during the computation process.
+Each output state of the gate uniquely determines its input state, which not only preserves information but also aligns with energy conservation principles.
+This characteristic is particularly crucial as the demand for computational power grows, making energy efficiency a key consideration.

+The invention of the Fredkin gate was motivated by the quest to minimize the energy footprint of computational operations.
+It allows for the construction of computing systems that are not only efficient in terms of processing speed and power consumption but also environmentally sustainable.
+By embodying principles of reversible computing, the Fredkin gate offers a practical solution to reducing the energy costs associated with digital computations, marking a significant shift towards more sustainable computing technologies.

 Definition

-The basic Fredkin gate is a controlled swap gate that maps three inputs (C, I_{1}, I_{2}) onto three outputs (C, O_{1}, O_{2}).
+The basic Fredkin gate is a controlled swap gate (CSWAP gate) that maps three inputs (C, I_{1}, I_{2}) onto three outputs (C, O_{1}, O_{2}).
 The C input is mapped directly to the C output.
 If C = 0, no swap is performed; I_{1} maps to O_{1}, and I_{2} maps to O_{2}.
 Otherwise, the two outputs are swapped so that I_{1} maps to O_{2}, and I_{2} maps to O_{1}.
 It is easy to see that this circuit is reversible, i.e., "undoes" itself when run backwards.
-A generalized n×n Fredkin gate passes its first n−2 inputs unchanged to the corresponding outputs, and swaps its last two outputs if and only if the first n−2 inputs are all 1.
+A generalized n × n Fredkin gate passes its first n − 2 inputs unchanged to the corresponding outputs and swaps its last two outputs if and only if the first n − 2 inputs are all 1.

-The Fredkin gate is the reversible three-bit gate that swaps the last two bits if, and only if, the first bit is 1.

-It has the useful property that the numbers of 0s and 1s are conserved throughout, which in the billiard ball model means the same number of balls are output as input.
-This corresponds nicely to the conservation of mass in physics, and helps to show that the model is not wasteful.